Career Tips: Move From CRA to Clinical Project Manager in 2025

 Less travel

 CRAs monitor an array of trial sites, which means travelling is a major component of the job.
-Early starts, late finishes, and delays in airports are common, and for many, this can negatively impact their work/life balance in the long term and create pressure on family commitments.
+Early starts, late finishes, and airport delays are common, and for many, this can negatively impact their work/life balance in the long term and create pressure on family commitments.

 Monetary benefits